girlscript/winter-of-contributing/C_CPP/Introduction of C/Introduction To C Programming.md

 The data-type in a programming language is the collection of data with values having fixed meaning as well as characteristics.
 Some of them are an integer, floating point, character, etc. Usually, programming languages specify the range values for given data-type.

+**ANSI C provides three types of data types:**

 1. *Primary(Built-in) Data Types:*

 void, int, char, double and float.

 2. *Derived Data Types:*

 Array, References, and Pointers.

 3. *User Defined Data Types:*

 Structure, Union, and Enumeration.

+## Primary(Built-in) Data Types

+		void 								As the name suggests, it holds no value and is generally used for specifying the type of function or what it returns.
+If the function has a void type, it means that the function will not return any value.

+		int 								Used to denote an integer type.

+		char								Used to denote a character type.

+		float								Used to denote a floating point type. double

+		int *								Used to denote a pointer type. float *
+		char *

 # Declaration
 				int	age ;